Technology

 BitMED and Mongolia’s Ard Holdings Partner to Bring Telehealth to Central Asia

-The issues faced by America’s health care system are constant pain for citizens in the US.
+The issues faced by America’s health care system are a constant pain for citizens in the US.
 It is no surprise that the US’ health care system has recently been ranked last in Health Care system performance.
 Fortunately, we are entering an age where data and modern technology, such as blockchain, can help.

 Out of Pensylvania, Stephan Dietrich, a geneticist and entrepreneur, is helping to pioneer new processes which could help harness medical data that will transform access to health care, meaning that patients could have ‘Amazon-style’ digital access to insurance, records and treatments.
 However, these advancements are not entirely cutting edge when we look at other parts of the world.